mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 - Other examples of computing construct which novices use without full understanding.

 In the following chapter, the potential to explore Computational Thinking is discussed on more depth.

+### Design patterns as a teaching aid in informal vs formal environments

+See journal notes and contrast with existing research with GDP, and learner choice, and levels of abstraction techniques

 ## Final Section - Synthesis